ardanlabs/python-go/pyext/README-A.md

 05 //export verify
 06 func verify(root *C.char) *C.char {
 07 	rootDir := C.GoString(root)
-08 	err := CheckSignatures(rootDir)
-09 	if err == nil {
+08 	if err := CheckSignatures(rootDir); err != nil {
+09 		return C.CString(err.Error())
-10 		return nil
+10 	}
-11 	}
+11
-12
+12 	return nil
-13 	str := C.CString(err.Error())
+13 }
-14 	return str
+14
-15 }
-16
-17 func main() {}
+15 func main() {}
 ```

 Listing 3 shows the `export.go` file from the project.
 We import “C” on line 03.
 Then on line 05, the `verify` function is marked to be exported to the shared library.
 It is important that the comment is provided exactly as is.
 You can see on line 06, the `verify` function accepts a C based string pointer using the C package `char` type.
-For Go code to work with the C string, the C package provides a `GoString` function which is used on line 07 and 11.
+For Go code to work with the C strings, the C package provides a `GoString` function which is used on line 07 and `CString` which is used in line 09.
 Finally, an empty `main` function is declared at the end.

 To build the shared library, you need to run the `go build` command with a special flag.